Skip to content

 This year, Atlas will again be working to ensure that lived experience is represented at CIMVHR Forum 2024 by offering a limited number of travel grants to Veterans and Veteran Family members in our network.

-If you are attending CIMVHR Forum 2024, we invite you to visit our booth and attend our symposiums, podium and poster presentations to learn more about how, together, we are bridging the gap between research and practice to create positive change for Veterans and Families across Canada.
+If you are attending CIMVHR Forum 2024, we invite you to visit our booth and attend our symposia, podium and poster presentations to learn more about how, together, we are bridging the gap between research and practice to create positive change for Veterans and Families across Canada.

 To access the full schedule of events, including locations, visit the CIMVHR Forum website.